Sareff/AWS/Base/Objects.md

 ---
 # Objects

 Objects is a essential entities stored in Amazon S3.
 Objects consist of meta data and object data, some of this data is opaque to Amazon S3.

 The metadata is eventually a set of name-value pairs which describe info about object.
 Thus, according to what I know about metadata and its patterns, it's a place to such things as date of modified, standard HTTP metadata, such as ```Content-Type``` and so on...
 You can also make a custom metadata if you wish.

 An object is uniquely identified with a [[Key]] and a [version ID](<S3 Versioning>).

+ Max object size is 5TB, but you must divide such big objects into a part that is less than **5GB**, because it’s **maximum S3 handle capacity**.

 ---
 ### Zero-Links